 Leaders should put themselves in a positive state of mind before giving feedback.
 For example, reviewing the recognition moments an employee has received offers a simple reminder that there is more to the employee than just this one piece of constructive feedback.

-The expectations and goals from six months ago need to be adjusted given the new reality.
+Expectations and goals should be adjusted given the new reality.
 Before giving feedback on goals, ensure communication has been clear and consistent on any goals and expectations which may have changed.
 Conversations enables managers and employees to manage ever-evolving goals in real time, including progress toward those goals.

 Focus on results